Web for Pentester II

 Authentication issues

-This section puts together example of issue in authentication pages: from trivial brute-force to more complex issues.
+This section puts together examples of issues in authentication pages: from trivial brute-force to more complex issues.

 Example 1

 This example is really simple.
 Just carefully read the prompt and you should be in pretty quickly.
-Common passwords are probably the easiest and most common way to bypass authentications.
+Common passwords are probably the easiest and most common way to bypass authentication.

 Example 2